 How Many Times A Day Should I Feed My Dog?

 Every dog needs to eat.
 That’s a fact.
 It’s science.
+You can’t fight it and it would be wrong to try.
 So as a result, one of your most basic responsibilities as a pet owner is to provide your dog with a nutritionally efficient diet.
 Like humans, dogs require a balance of nutrients in their diet to ensure optimal health.
 After all, if you don’t provide for your dog’s basic nutritional needs, his health will suffer and it could very well affect his lifespan.
-This is serious.
-It’s an extremely important responsibility of any pet parent.
-In order to ensure the health and wellness of your dog, you should take the time to find out not only what you should be feeding him, but how often as well.
-By virtue of the fact that you even clicked on this article, you clearly care about your doggy’s dietary needs.
-That’s great news.
-Congratulations.
-Now, let’s explore some ways to ensure that your dog gets the food and meal schedule that they deserve.
+There’s a reason why these are called nutritional NEEDS and not merely suggestions.

 What Should I Be Feeding My Dog?

 The first thing that you should look for when evaluating a pet food label is the AAFCO statement of nutritional adequacy.
 The American Association of Feed Control Officials (AAFCO) is responsible for monitoring and regulating the production of animal feed.
 So that means that they evaluate the ingredients that go into each product and sometimes perform trials to determine whether the food meets the basic nutritional requirements for the type of pet that it is formulated for.
 If the dog food label doesn’t have an AAFCO statement of nutritional adequacy, do not buy it.

 How Often Should I Feed My Dog?

-Unfortunately, the only way to be sure is to experiment through trial and error.
+Unfortunately, the only way to be sure about the portions that are best suited to your pup is to experiment through trial and error.
 The best thing you can do is start off feeding your dog the recommended amount for a few weeks.
 If he gains weight, you might need to reduce the amount by a little bit.
 If your dog loses weight or doesn’t appear to have as much energy as he should, feed him a little more.
 It might not feel right to experiment on your dog in this manner, but unfortunately it’s the only way to be sure that you are feeding the pup the right amount.
 If you get the balance right, your dog will thank you with oh-so much affection.
+You’ll know once you’ve found the sweet spot.
+You’ll see it and feel it in your pooch.

-The key to keeping your dog happy and healthy is to provide him with a balanced diet.
-As long as you take the time to evaluate your chosen dog food brand for nutritional adequacy and you follow the recommendations for feeding, you’re on the right path.
-Keep in mind that this isn’t an exact science.
-Every dog is different and every family is different.
-So there is no hard and fast feeding rule that will apply to every household.
-The key thing is to even care.
+Sadly, the fact that you even care about this puts you above most dog parents.
 So many negligent pet owners will merely buy the cheapest pet food available and feed their animal at whenever seems to be the most convenient time.
 That’s not right, but fortunately by even reading this article, you are already a step ahead of those miserable pet owners.
 With a little time and effort, you’ll soon settle into a routine that will please your pet and suit your family.
 And of course, as with any issue related to your pup’s health, if you have a deeper concerns about your doggy’s diet, feel free to consult with your vet.
 After all, you have a vet precisely to solve these sorts of problems, right?
 So don’t be afraid to use them.